Film: Call Me By Your Name (2017)

 Country: France, Portugal

 In Portugal, a father, a mother and a daughter’s daily lives are being subsumed by the effects of the economic crisis.
-As the tension grows with silence and guilt in the drab slab of anti-social realism, the number of audience were rapidly finding their way out of the screening.
+As the tension grows with silence and guilt in the drab slab of anti-social realism, the number of audiences was rapidly finding their way out of the screening.
 A Competition-contender at the 67 Berlin Film Festival, the director Teresa Villaverde aspires honestly to show the alienating effects of capitalism which hits hard the family.
 There’s a family collapse, attempted suicide, teenage pregnancy, harming oneself and insanity in the tedious film which needs much more patience than just standing 15 minutes in the queue for the same film.

 Copyright ©2017 Ninad Kulkarni.
 This article may not be reproduced in its entirety without permission.
 A link to this URL, instead, would be appreciated.